eic/epic.github.io/_public/science.md

 <figure>
   <img src="https://live.staticflickr.com/65535/51978744632_97a7302c04_k.jpg" alt="Interior of the Proton">
-  <figcaption>The complex interior of a proton consists of three net quarks called valence quarks, gluons, and sea quarks—transient quark-antiquark pairs originating from gluons.
+    <figcaption style="font-size: 0.9em; font-style: italic; color: #555; margin-top: 10px; text-align: center;">The complex interior of a proton consists of three net quarks called valence quarks, gluons, and sea quarks—transient quark-antiquark pairs originating from gluons.
 The ePIC detector at the Electron-Ion Collider will study these components with unprecedented precision, providing new insights, especially into the behavior and dynamics of sea quarks and gluons. <em>Graphic courtesy of Brookhaven National Laboratory.</em> </figcaption>
 </figure>